Enterprise-CMCS/managed-care-review/docs/Configuration.md

 ### /configuration/email/emailSource
 *[same in all env]* This is the application-wide email sender.

-### /configuration/email/oactdmcpshared
-*[same in all env]* This is a static reference to the oactdmcp shared address.
 ### /configuration/email/devTeamHelpAddress
-*[same in all env]* This the help address displayed in the application across environments for contacting the dev team.
+*[same in all env, for display only]* This the help address displayed in the application across environments for contacting the dev team.
 In this this is the dev team CMS address.

 ### /configuration/email/rateHelpAddress
-*[same in all env]* This the help address displayed in the application across environments for contacting the rates team.
+*[same in all env, for display only]* This the help address displayed in the application across environments for contacting the rates team.
 In prod, this is the OACT-DMCP shared rate inbox.
 ### /configuration/email/reviewHelpAddress
-*[same in all env]* This the help address displayed in the application across environments for contacting the review team team.
+*[same in all env, for display only]* This the help address displayed in the application across environments for contacting the review team team.
 In prod, this is the DMCO inbox.

+### /configuration/email/oactdmcpshared
+*[environment specific]* This is a static reference to the oactdmcp shared address.

+### /configuration/email/oact
+*[environment specific]* This is a static reference to the oact inbox.

+### /configuration/email/dmco
+*[environment specific]* This is a static reference to the dmco inbox.

 ### /configuration/email/ratesAddresses
 *[environment specific]* List of group-wide emails for the teams follow rate related submissions.
 In prod, this is the OACT inbox.

 ### /configuration/email/reviewTeamAddresses
 *[environment specific]* List of group-wide emails for the review team.
 They receive emails for all submissions.
 In prod, this is the OACT-DMCP shared rate inbox, the DMCO inbox, and two addresses associated with MC-Review team to make sure we are following communications.